-Over the summer of 2020, the District employed eight seasonal ramp attendants to inspect and decontaminate vessels as they arrived at the Public Launch Ramps.
-In total, the District launched 15,043 vessels in the 2020 boating season.
-Of these, 3,125 were inspected at the Public Launch Ramps.
-Of the 3,125 inspections, 2,392 were clean and no decontamination was necessary, 451 boats were decontaminated, and 282 boats were turned away.
-A total of 11,918 boats were banded with a tamper-proof wire to be certain that the boat had not left the trailer after leaving our Lake.
+The 2022 boating season turned out to be one of the slowest on record.
+Over the summer of 2022, the District employed nine seasonal ramp attendants to inspect and decontaminate vessels as they arrived at the Public Launch Ramps.
+In total, the District launched 5,277 vessels in the 2022 boating season.
+Of these, 1,822 were inspected at the Public Launch Ramps.
+Of the 1,822 inspections, 1,447 were clean and no decontamination was necessary and 462 boats were decontaminated.
+A total of 3,059 boats were banded with a tamper-proof wire to be certain that the boat had not left the trailer after leaving our Lake.

 The District monitored water for the presence of Quagga Mussels in Big Bear Lake, similar to years past.
-Due to shipping issues caused by the COVID-19 pandemic, two of the three plankton tow water samples made it to the California Department of Fish and Wildlife Bodega Bay Shellfish Laboratory.
-All viable samples came back negative for Quagga Mussel Veligers.
-(See Tables 1 and 2)
+Ten of the ten plankton tow water samples made it to the California Department of Fish and Wildlife Bodega Bay Shellfish Laboratory.
+All samples came back negative for Quagga Mussel Veligers.
+(See Tables V-1 to V-10)

 Additionally, the District checked the Quagga substrate at various points around the Lake to confirm that there were no Quagga growing.
 After being checked all season, no indication of Quagga Mussels were found.
-(Table 3)
+Table V-11 shows that Quagga Mussels were "absent" in all Lake samples taken in 2022.